georgetown-cset/patent-hybrid-clustering/archive/README.md

 3. evaluation_metrics: Some of the small scale experiments and testing
 4. faiss: Implementing the faiss algorithm, and updating the faiss dag
 5. sql: Old sql scripts used for extracting evaluation metrics during development
+6. visualizations: Folder for generating optimal cluster layout for visualization